6 Ways for Making Friends as an Adult

 Always let them know it’s on you.
 You don’t want them wondering if you’re picking up the tab or if they have to spring for theirs.

 Always be clear and upfront when you are doing the inviting.
-If money is an issue, look for ways to keep costs to a minimum.
+If money is an issue, look for ways to keep costs minimal.

 Always share yourself and let people know you and what you are all about.
 Good friendships are a two-way street.